nzbget/nzbget.github.io/_wiki/installation-on-freebsd.md

 ## Installer for FreeBSD ##
 NZBGet's [Download page](download) provides installer for FreeBSD which includes precompiled binaries for CPU-architecture x86_64.
 These binaries require only FreeBSD 9.1 or later (but may work on older versions too) and do not have any other library dependencies.

-Please report on forum if the installer doesn't work for you.

 **NOTE**: If you prefer to compile yourself see [Installation on POSIX](installation-on-posix).

 ## Automatic installation ##